Lemon Chicken Avgolemono Soup

 There is nothing quite more comforting than a cozy, warm bowl of chicken soup on a chilly day or if you are feeling under the weather.
 This Greek Chicken Avgolemono Soup is what my grandmother always made me when I was growing up- it was the first way I ever knew how to make chicken soup.
-What makes this soup different from any ordinary chicken soup is the heartiness of the Eggland’s Best egg and the tanginess of the lemon, which also gives this soup a freshness no matter what time of year.
+What makes this soup different from any ordinary chicken soup is the tempered eggs and the tanginess of the lemon, which also gives this soup a freshness no matter what time of year.

 This recipe can be made two ways.
-My favorite way is to make it from scratch- the way my grandmother showed me how to do it, but that is not always the best option as times have changed!
-Working full time with a family of five, sometimes quick and easy is the way to go.
+My favorite way is to make it from scratch- the way my grandmother showed me how to do it, but that is not always the best option as times have changed, with a family of five, sometimes quick and easy is the way to go.

 Ingredients